 Setting up and using DB Connector requires both the web interface in NICE inContact Central and the DB Connector executable, which is installed on a server with access to your private database.
 This computer is referred to as the DB Connector server.
 The application itself is named DBCCFG.

-DB Connector has been validated against Microsoft SQL Server, Oracle, and MySQL.
+DB Connector has been validated against Microsoft SQL Server and Oracle.
 However, DB Connector uses Microsoft’s standardized OLE DB technology, so other database types are compatible as long as the database vendor's OLE DB-compliant drivers have been installed on the DB Connector server.
+DB Connector does not work with MySQL.

 The following technical requirements apply to the DB Connector server: